isabella232/lib-tcp-server/README.md

 - **portIndex**:integer
 The zero-based index of the port instance on which the event arrived.
 If the port is not replicated (i.e. its multiplicity is 1) then this property is always 0.
 - **priority**:string
 The priority at which the event is sent.
 The property defaults to "General".
 Possible priorities are (from highest to lowest) "Panic", "High", "General", "Low" and "Background".
 This property is only present if the event was sent.
-Invoked events does not have it.
+Invoked events do not have it.

 The remote application can make a reply on an invoked event by sending a response for the received TCP string.
 The response string should be a string encoded JSON object representing a reply command, i.e. the "command" property should be set to "reply".
 Example: